Travel The World

 Brazillian Carnival in Rio: Street Party or Sambadrome?

-There are two ways to experience it: in the streets or at the Sambadrome.
+What I didn’t know back then is that there are actually two ways to experience Rio’s carnival: in the streets or at the Sambadrome.

 Rio’s Carnival is a bit shorter, with about four days of samba school competitions and a few extra days for the final show.

-With high ticket prices, many Brazilians take to the streets to celebrate.
-There are various “blocos” (street parties) with famous singers
+With high ticket prices, many Brazilians take to the streets to celebrate with massive “blocos” and parties everywhere.

 Safety is crucial in Brazil throughout the year, but even more so during Carnival.
 The festivities bring huge crowds and an increase in opportunistic crime.